Codes Dictionary

 2.1.1.
 One-letter Code for Series Type

-The first letter of the WID code is a one-letter code that determines type of series that you are requesting.
-In many cases, several series type exist for the same concept.
-For example, consider the pretax national income of the top 1%: you can request their share of income (s), their average income (a) or their threshold (t).
+The first letter of the WID code is a one-letter code that determines the type of series you are requesting.
+In many cases, several types of series exist for the same concept.
+For example, consider the pretax national income of the top 1%: you can request their share of income (s), their average income (a), or their threshold (t).
 Below is the list of all series types.

 1-letter code meaning unit